lair-framework/api-server/README.md

 ````

 ### Writing Transforms
-Writing transform involves implmenting a single function, `Update(p *lair.Project`.
+Writing a transform involves implementing a single function, `Update(p *lair.Project`.
 Here is a stub.
 ```
 package main